 7. Isn’t the District “too urban and too liberal” to be a state?
 There is no litmus test in the constitution for demographic make-up of an area for admission as a state and the 14th Amendment explicitly prevents discrimination based on race

 8. Why not recede back into Maryland?
 Neither DC nor Maryland wants this so why do it; it would drastically change the political make-up of Maryland diluting its traditional power bases (especially Baltimore).
-Additionally, on February 27th, 2012 the Prince Georges County Council adopted a resolution in support of DC Statehood that was not about retrocession and only expressed support for the commercial and residential portions of the District to become the 51st State.
+Additionally, both the Prince Georges and Montgomery County Councils adopted a resolution in support of DC Statehood.
+These are the two MD counties adjacent to DC.
+The resolutions expressed support for the commercial and residential portions of the District to become the 51st State.

 9. Isn’t DC too small to be a state?
 No, there is no standard for geographic size in the Constitution that would limit a territory being admitted as a state.
-Additionally, the District has more people than Wyoming and Vermont and pays more federal taxes than 18 other states.
-With the fastest growing population in the country DC is on course to pass several states in population by the time of the next census in 2020.
+Additionally, the District has more people than Wyoming and Vermont and pays more federal taxes than 22 states.
+With a fast growing population DC is on course to pass several states in population by the census in 2030.

 10. Isn’t the District is so heavily subsidized by the federal government that it would go broke as a state?
 No, the District receives 25% of its budget from the federal government which as a percentage is less than 5 other states and is on par with 3 other states.
 Statehood would allow the District to tap other potential revenue stream which Congress presently prevents.
 Here’s a good article on District finances compared to the other states from Greater Greater Washington: http://greatergreaterwashington.org/post/11051/how-much-federal-money-does-dc-actually-get/